First Advisor

 Abstract

-This study compares the effects of family caregiving on job stress and absenteeism for two groups of employees, one caring for parents and the other caring for children.
-Utilizing data from a community survey of 9,573 employees working in the Portland, OR, metropolitan area, 1895 were selected for this study as caregivers of children and 864 were selected as caregivers of parents, step-parents, or parents-in-law.
+The study reported in this dissertation compares the effects of caregiving on job stress and absenteeism for two groups of employees, one caring for parents and the other caring for children.
+It utilizes data from the "Work and Elder Care Project" conducted by the Regional Research Institute for Human Services and the Institute on Aging at Portland State University.
+Of the 9,573 employees who responded to the "Work and Elder Care" survey, 1895 were included in this study as caregivers of children and 864 were included as caregivers of parents, step parents or parents in law.

 Hierarchical regression analyses were used to analyze the effects of caregiving on job stress, four forms of absenteeism (missing days, being late to work, leaving work early, and work interruptions), and an index of overall absenteeism.
 Regressions were performed for the combined sample of caregivers, for caregivers of children and of parents separately, and for men and women in each caregiver group.

-The findings indicate that caregivers for children experience higher absenteesim than caregivers for parents, especially in being late to work and leaving work early.
+The findings indicate that caregivers for children experience higher absenteeism than caregivers for parents, especially in being late to work and leaving work early.
+This was true for both men and women, although women generally experienced higher absenteeism than men.
 The characteristics of the children and parents receiving care were found to affect absenteeism in more complex ways than prior research would suggest.
+For example, having younger children increased work interruptions but decreased the number of days missed for men, while for women, having younger children was associated with being late to work but having teenagers increased work interruptions.
+For the parentcare group, the level of the parent's impairment had less effect on absenteeism than expected.
 The findings related to job stress suggest that, contrary to the negative spillover hypothesis, job stress appears to be lower in situations of high caregiving need.

 Rights